NicholaiStaalung/Mindy/README.md

 A multilayer recursive neural network - currently with only one hidden layer.

-This is a hobby project.
 It will be updated regularly, since its still work in progress.

 ## Get started